 - 1. The survey indicates that Network Nebraska would benefit from improved communications to current partners and that potential partners lack relevant information about Network Nebraska in order to make an informed decision about becoming members of the network. - 2.
 The perception that the governance structure does not represent the stakeholders and that leadership and support services are inadequate to support future growth is a critical concern.
-Addressing these three issues is essential prior to implementation of strategies directed at adding new partners and services. - Building a marketing campaign to increase awareness among potential partners should center on lower costs, shared resources, statewide access, and increased educational opportunities.
-Marketing campaigns need to be customized for individual target audiences. - 4.
-The prevailing perception is that the network continues to mature.
-Partners continue to expect additional advanced services and reliability.
-Further research is required to define what services should be offered and the willingness of partners to pay for these services.
+Addressing these three issues is essential prior to implementation of strategies directed at adding new partners and services.
+However, it is important to note that those responding to the 2009 survey seemed less concerned about the current governance structure, which would imply that there has been some improvement.